abinit/abinit/doc/tutorial/compilation.md

 To keep a long story short, one should use OpenMP threads when we start to trigger **limitations or bottlenecks in the MPI implementation**, especially at the level of the memory requirements or in terms of parallel scalability.
-These problems are usually observed in large calculations with large [[natom]], [[mpw]], [[nband]].
+These problems are usually observed in calculations with big values of [[natom]], [[mpw]], [[nband]].

+!!! note

     As a matter of fact, it does not make sense to compile ABINIT with OpenMP if your calculations are relatively small.
     Indeed, ABINIT is mainly designed with MPI-parallelism in mind.
     For instance, calculations done with a relatively large number of $\kk$-points will benefit more of MPI than OpenMP, especially if the number of MPI processes divides the number of $\kk$-points exactly.
     Even worse, do not compile the code with OpenMP support if you do not plan to use threads because the OpenMP version will have an **additional overhead** due to the creation of the threaded sections.

     Remember also that increasing the number of threads does not necessarily leads to faster calculations (the same is true for MPI processes).
-There's always an **optimal value** for the number of threads (MPI processes) beyond which the parallel efficiency will start to deteriorate.
+    There's always an **optimal value** for the number of threads (MPI processes) beyond which the parallel efficiency starts to deteriorate.
     Unfortunately, this value is strongly hardware and software dependent so you will need to benchmark the code before running production calculations.

 After this necessary preamble, let's discuss how to compile a threaded version.
 To activate OpenMP support in the Fortran routines of ABINIT, pass